yvelikova/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/general_passphrase.md

 ### Prompt for the passphrase at server startup

 If you do not wish to enter the passphrase directly in the Node Manager or API Gateway instance configuration file, and do not need to start as a Linux daemon, you can configure the Node Manager or API Gateway to prompt the administrator for the passphrase on the command line when starting up.
-To do this, enter the `"(prompt)"` special value for the `secret` attribute as follows:
+To do this, enter the `"(prompt)"` special value for the `pvalue` attribute as follows:

 To configure this for the Node Manager, update your `nodemanager.xml` file.
 To configure for an API Gateway group, update the relevant `group.xml` file.